Terraform 1.5.0 update information

 In the following example, if https://www.terraform.io returns a status_code other than 200, the message "https://www.terraform.ioreturned an unhealthy status code" will be displayed after plan execution.

-If the conditions are matched, Check Block simply displays an error message and does not have the functionality to stop plan or apply.
+If the conditions are met, Check Block simply displays an error message and does not have the functionality to stop plan or apply.

-If you want to abort the operation, use the Postcondition Block implemented in 1.2.
+If you want to abort it, use the Postcondition Block implemented in 1.2.

-The following is a recommended way to distinguish between Custom Conditions such as Postconditions and Check Blocks.
+The following are recommended ways to use Custom Conditions such as Postconditions and Check Blocks.

 • Check Block to validate your entire infrastructure

-• Postconditions: If you want to guarantee a single resource based on a resource configuration
+• Postconditions if you want to guarantee a single resource based on the resource configuration

-An example of using Check Block in AWS Provider is to detect unused IAM roles.
+An example of using Check Block with AWS Provider is the detection of unused IAM roles.

-It is now possible to define import processes that were previously performed using the terraform import command, etc.
+It is now possible to define import processes that were previously performed using the terraform import command.

-Define the resource block you want to import and specify the resource in the to section of the import block.
+Define the resource block you want to import and specify the resource in the to field in the import block.

-You need to specify an import ID that can uniquely identify the resource.
-For example, if you want to use aws_instance, specify the instance ID.
+You must specify an import ID that can uniquely identify the resource.
+For example, if you are using aws_instance, specify the instance ID.

-You can now generate Terraform configurations for imported resources by using terraform plan -generate-config-out.
+You can now generate Terraform configuration for imported resources by using terraform plan -generate-config-out.

 You can define an import block and generate the configuration with terraform plan -generate-config-out.

-However, when generating a resource setting that has an option where you can only specify one of the attributes, it seems necessary to correct this in advance, as both will be defined and an error will occur.
+However, when generating a resource setting that has an option where you can specify only one of the attributes, both will be defined, which will result in an error, so it seems that you will need to correct this in advance.

 Add plantimestamp function